 top of page

+Working parents face a multitude of stressors that can significantly impact their performance and wellbeing.
 Unlike most employees, parents must navigate overlapping responsibilities: work performance, childcare logistics, emotional labour, and schooling upheavals.
 Standard wellbeing programs rarely address this overlap.
-Harvard’s Richard et al. found that to be effective, wellness needs to meet specific needs of each group; generic programs often fall short as they lack relevance and engagement.
+Research from Harvard’s Richard et al found that to be effective, wellness needs to meet specific needs of each group; generic programs often fall short as they lack relevance and engagement.

 Mother trying to work from home